TY - JOUR

 EP - 198

-JO - The British journal of psychology.
-General section
+JO - British Journal of Psychology

-JF - The British journal of psychology.
-General section
+JF - British Journal of Psychology

 IS - 1